ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

    -  two developer reviews (already a standard Landscape coding practice)
-   -  an extra QA review
+   -  a specific QA review

 The resulting package, with all the changes in place, needs to undergo the following additional QA procedures: